Frequently Asked Questions about GAPC Certification

 6. Why is a FSA 578 required in the GAPC Certification Program?

 The FSA 578 is required for traceability reasons.
 The FSA 578 could provide evidence that a grower is in fact growing a crop and the reported acreage that is given in the application on their farm.

-Application and Administrative Fees each year are as follows for online applications (paper applications add $50 to the cost):
+Application and Administrative Fees are as follows for applications:

 Please note that these charges are only charged once the application is approved.
 If an application is denied the grower will not be charged.